 If you have tried everything to find out the bug and resolve it but nothing is working then it might be a complex issue like Race Condition and in such kinds of scenarios, you need to ask someone for help.
 Explain everything about the issue, your assumption, and the solutions that you have tried, and show the code that’s giving an error.
 Pairing up with someone else or if you ask for help you might get a solution or you might have to consider some other scenarios which you haven’t considered before that can resolve your issues.

 - Always fix one problem at a time.
 You may find another error while solving one problem but don’t mess up with another piece of code.
 Always pick a single problem, solve that and then pick another one to solve that else you will be confused or this may become a nightmare to handle.

-- Read your code carefully sometimes it can be a very small mistake like semicolon or comma or brackets.
-If you are a beginner and learning the code chancer are higher that your code is not exactly the same as the teacher is trying to teach you so read your code carefully every time.
+- Read your code carefully sometimes it can be a very small mistake like semicolons or commas or brackets.
+If you are a beginner and learning the code chances are higher that your code is not exactly the same as the teacher is trying to teach you so read your code carefully every time.

 - If you are using any kind of framework, in that case, keep yourself updated with your framework.
 Companies make regular changes in those frameworks so keep yourself updated with that.